haakov/gr4-playground/README.md

 make -j2
 ```

 If you get the following error: `c++: fatal error: Killed signal terminated program cc1plus`, you have probably run out of memory.
-Try increasing the RAM and swap size of your Docker container, and use `make -j1` instead.

-Note: The `make` step will likely take hours, especially with a low thread count.
+Try increasing the RAM and swap size of your Docker container, and reduce the thread count of your `make` command. `-j4` is too much for my 16 GB Mac Mini M4, but `-j2` works.
+Note: The `make` step will probably take at least 30 minutes, maybe more than an hour.

 ## Running the backend